 THREAT SEVERITY: HIGH

-ProxyShell Exploit Chain: Vulnerabilities targeting the Microsoft Exchange Server
+ProxyShell Exploit Chain: Vulnerabilities in Microsoft Exchange

 Moon Treader